‘American Horror Story’: Real-Life Serial Killer Storyline Featured In ‘AHS 1984’

 — Ken Reid (@KennethWReid) September 19, 2019

 In American Horror Story, Ramirez makes his presence known as he attacks and attempts to rape and murder Brooke (Emma Roberts).
-Brooke does manage to escape but Ramirez threatens her before she flees.
+Brooke does manage to escape, but Ramirez threatens her before she flees.

 “You’re going to be famous,” Ramirez says.